Skip to Content

 Dinner at Palo on the Disney Cruise Line

-On the Disney Dream and the Disney Fantasy, there’s a beautiful bar located right between Palo and Remy.
-Called the Meridian Bar, this little tucked away spot is a great place to have a pre or post dinner drink.
+On the Disney Dream and the Disney Fantasy, a beautiful bar is located between Palo and Remy.
+Called the Meridian Bar, this little tucked-away spot is a great place to have a pre or post-dinner drink.
 It also has some fabulous views.
 Unfortunately, there’s no Meridian Bar on the Disney Magic or the Disney Wonder.

 Have you been to Palo on the Disney Cruise Line?
 What did you think?